open-pwa/open-pwa/README.md

 ## What will Open-PWA Solve?
-It will provide a ecosystem for a total new concept to deploy existing PWA's to diffrent Platforms then the Browser as also New Concepts for Live Updates and Deployments of existing Applications Running.
+It will provide a ecosystem for a total new concept to deploy existing PWA's to diffrent Platforms then the Browser as also New Concepts for Live Updates and Deployments PSSA - Progressive Server Side Applications maybe it will be called PSSS - Progressive Server Side Services. of existing Applications Running.
 This is research on the new Container Caps of wasm also.